CiscoDevNet/sastre/README.md

 ### Restore behavior

 By default, restore will skip items with the same name.
-If an existing item in vManage has the same name as an item in the backup this item is skipped from restore.
+If an existing item on vManage has the same name as an item in the backup this item is skipped from restore.

 Any references/dependencies on that item are properly updated.
-For instance, if a feature template is not pushed to vManage because an item with the same name is already present, device templates being pushed will now point to the feature template which was already in vManage.
+For instance, if a feature template is not pushed to vManage because an item with the same name is already present, device templates being pushed will now point to the feature template which is already on vManage.

-Adding the --force option to restore modifies this behavior.
-In this case Sastre will update existing items containing the same name as in the backup, but only if their content is different.
+Adding the --update option to restore modifies this behavior.
+In this case, Sastre will update existing items containing the same name as in the backup, but only if their content is different.

 When an existing vManage item is modified, device templates may need to be reattached or vSmart policies may need to be re-activated.
-This is handled by Sastre as follows:
+This is handled as follows:
 - Updating items associated with an active vSmart policy may require this policy to be re-activated.
 In this case, Sastre will request the policy reactivate automatically.
-- On updates to a master template (e.g. device template) containing attached devices, Sastre will re-attach this device template using attachment values (variables) from the backup to feed the attach request.
+- On updates to master templates (e.g. device template) containing attached devices, Sastre will re-attach the device templates.
-- On Updates to a child template (e.g. feature template) associated with a master template containing attached devices, Sastre will re-attach the affected master template(s).
-In this case, Sastre will use the existing values in vManage to feed the attach request.
+- On Updates to child templates (e.g. feature template) associated with master templates containing attached devices, Sastre will re-attach the affected master template(s).
+- In all re-attach cases, Sastre will use the existing attachment values on vManage to feed the attach request.

-The implication is that if modified child templates (e.g. feature template) define new variables, re-attaching the master template will fail because not all variables will have values assigned.
-In this case, the recommended procedure is to detach the master template (i.e. change device to CLI mode in vManage), re-run "restore --force", then re-attach the device-template from vManage, where one would have a chance to supply any missing variable values.
+The implication is that if modified templates define new variables re-attach will fail, because not all variables would have values assigned.
+In this case, the recommended procedure is to detach the master template (e.g. using detach task), re-run "restore --update", then re-attach the device-template from vManage, where one would be able to supply any missing variable values.

 ## Installing